 - Clarify your goals: You may decide to talk about this incident with your students for any number of reasons: because of your sense of what it means to be a member of the campus community, because the class content speaks directly to the incident at hand, because you want your students to know that you are aware of the incident and the impact it might have on their learning, etc. Being transparent with students about why you are bringing it up allows you to clarify the boundaries of the conversation while sharing a little more about how you understand your role as a teacher and researcher.

 - Make your commitments clear: Racist incidents that occur on campus — the environment that many students consider their home — can threaten BIPOC students’ fundamental sense of safety.
 Speaking transparently about your commitment to creating a campus that is safe and welcoming to students of color, and, if applicable, to the specific community targeted in the incident, can help to reestablish some threads of trust and safety for students.
 You can also make your commitments clear by centering the voices of targeted students and community members when describing the incident.
+Campus newspaper reports often feature student quotes and can enable you to center those voices without asking BIPOC students in your class to speak for a diverse community or educate their white peers.

 - Plan for what you’ll do if the conversation gets “hot”: If a conversation takes a turn and a microaggression occurs or you notice that you all are struggling to remain present to one another, you’re more likely to respond effectively if you’ve planned for that likelihood in advance.
 You may want to review a model for responding to microaggressions, or be prepared to claim some time to take a breath by asking students to take a moment to write quietly or stretch.